CLRX/CLRX-mirror/doc/GcnOperands.md

 **NOTE:** These same literals and constants gives different values for 64-bit operand in vector instructions.
 To distinguish values, please use `lit()` function.

-**OLD_VERSIONS**: This version of CLRadeonExtender adds '--buggy-fplit' option to support sources for older versions (to 0.1.2).
+**OLD_VERSIONS**: This version of CLRadeonExtender adds '--buggyFPLit' option to support sources for older versions (to 0.1.2).
 Versions to 0.1.2 incorrectly handles floating point literals and constants due to wrong assumptions.
 This and later versions fix that behaviour.